DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.6.3 Mitigation
     - ❄️**Migitation**: attempt to contain an incident; in addition to conducting an impact assessment, the IR Team will attempt to minimize or contain the damage or impact from the incident
     - The IR Team's job at this point is not to fix the problem; it's simply to try and prevent further damage
+    - responders attempt to contain the incident in the mitigation step.
     - Note this may involve disconnecting a computer from the network; sometimes responders take steps to mitigate the incident, but without letting the attacker know that the attack has been detected
     - The mitigation phase of incident response focuses on actions that can contain the damage incurred during an incident.
 This includes 📝limiting the scope and or effectiveness of the incident.